nystudio107/craft-routemap/README.md

   ]
 ```

-...where `section` is an array of Section rules, `category` is an array of Category rules, and `rules` is an array of rules specified in the AdminCP Settings->Routes combined with any route rules specified in your `config/routes.php`
+...where `sections` is an array of Section rules, `categories` is an array of Category rules, and `rules` is an array of rules specified in the AdminCP Settings->Routes combined with any route rules specified in your `config/routes.php`

 To specify the format that the route rules should be returned in, pass in either `Craft` | `React` | `Vue`: